-Only for Maya 2020.
+Only for Maya 2020 and 2022.
 UVs are not working after save and reload of the scene.
-UV paramters are correct but UVs on the existing cards seem to be wrong.
+UV parameters are correct but UVs on the existing cards seem to be wrong.
 Changing UV parameters on cards created before the save has no effect.
 New cards are working correctly.

 First of all, this issue is not related to GS CurveTools in any way.

 This issue is related to Maya 2020, 2020.1, 2020.2 and 2022 and the “new” bug it has with saving/loading Maya Binary scene files (.mb).
 During the reload of the scene the inputComponents list used in polyMoveUV nodes is getting corrupted and shows as nmm[*] instead of map[*].
 This bug was reported for Maya 2020, 2020.1, 2020.2, 2022 and was FIXED in 2023.

 This issue only appears when loading Maya Binary (.mb) scene files and not Maya ASCII files (.ma).
 You can easily fix your already corrupted cards using a fix command built in to GS CurveTools plugin:

 - Apply the “Fix Maya 2020-2022 UV Bug” fix in the Options Menu of GS CurveTools